Troubleshoot SSO for Control Center on Confluent Platform¶

 Additional details¶

 - Use OpenID Connect metadata discovery URIs to verify the correct endpoints for your identity provider.
 To get details on the endpoints for your identity provider, check their documentation.
-See Get the identity provider endpoints for more information about endpoints for Okta, Microft Entra ID (Azure Active Directory), and Keycloak.
+See 1 - Establish trust between the IdP and Confluent Platform for more information about endpoints for Okta, Microsoft Entra ID (Azure Active Directory), and Keycloak.

 - The error is visible on the web browser during authentication and also is output